RiversideValley/Fluid.Runtime/Doc/library/sqlite3.rst

    Version number of this module as a :class:`string <str>`.
    This is not the version of the SQLite library.

-   .. deprecated-removed:: 3.12 3.14
-      This constant used to reflect the version number of the ``pysqlite`` package, a third-party library which used to upstream changes to :mod:`!sqlite3`.
-Today, it carries no meaning or practical value.

 .. data:: version_info

    Version number of this module as a :class:`tuple` of :class:`integers <int>`.
    This is not the version of the SQLite library.

-   .. deprecated-removed:: 3.12 3.14
-      This constant used to reflect the version number of the ``pysqlite`` package, a third-party library which used to upstream changes to :mod:`!sqlite3`.
-Today, it carries no meaning or practical value.

 .. _sqlite3-connection-objects: